edwinwang/solana-trader-client-rust/README.md

 ### Client Initialization

-Refer to **SETUP.md** for available networks, create and populate your `.env` file with something like this:
+Refer to **SETUP.md** for available networks, regions IDE setup and notes on testing.

+Create and populate your `.env` file with something like this:

 ```bash
 PUBLIC_KEY="...."